frcdesign/FRCDesign.org/docs/design-fundamentals/index.md

 (Not Started) [**Designing for Controllability**](design-writeups/DFC.md): This page is about making your mechanisms and power transmission as easy to control as possible, including various ways to reduce backlash in systems.

 (Not Started) [**Chain Tensioning Solutions**](design-writeups/chainTensioning.md): A number of different innovative ways to tension a chain to reduce backlash in a mechanism in a compact way.

-(Not Started) [**Bumper Mounting Solutions**](design-writeups/bumperMounting.md): An overview of different bumper mounting solutions implemented by different teams or sold by different companies.

 (Not Started) [**Springs and Shocks**](design-writeups/springs-shocks.md): Different forms of tension that can be used to lessen the load on structure or motors and how to use them.